Donegal county football team: Early years

 Following the first Donegal County Board's formation in 1905, the county team's first football game was against Derry on 17 March 1906.

-Donegal lost the 1933 "Home final" of the All-Ireland Junior Football Championship to Mayo (2–15 to 2–2) and then made their next appearance at Croke Park on Sunday 6 April 1952.
-The occasion was a National Football League semi-final and their opponents that day were Cork.
+Donegal lost the 1933 "Home final" of the 1933 All-Ireland Junior Football Championship to Mayo (2–15 to 2–2), and the team then made its next appearance at Croke Park on Sunday 6 April 1952.
+The occasion was a National Football League semi-final and the opponent that day was Cork.

 1960s

-The sixties saw Donegal emerge as a footballing force with victories to match their undoubted abilities.
-Unfortunately they came into contact with a majestic Down machine that was also blistering the national stage with their prowess, becoming the first team from the North to win All Ireland senior championships in 1960, 1961 and 1968.
-Amazingly, Donegal's first appearance in an Ulster senior final was not until 1963, followed by a second appearance in 1966, On both occasions they were defeated by Down.
+The sixties saw Donegal emerge as a footballing force, with victories to match their undoubted abilities.
+Unfortunately, they came into contact with a majestic Down machine that was also blistering the national stage with their prowess, becoming the first team from the North to win All-Ireland SFC titles in 1960, 1961 and 1968.
+Amazingly, Donegal's first appearance in an Ulster Senior Football Championship final was not until 1963, followed by a second appearance in 1966; Down won both.
+That was a vintage year for Donegal; in 1963, Declan O'Carroll started in five Ulster finals in what went down as a "great year" for Donegal.